-In the Seattle Urban Nature Project’s plant inventory of Seattle’s public forests, English holly was frequently found in the understory.
+In the Seattle Urban Nature Project’s (now EarthCorps) plant inventory of Seattle’s public forests, English holly was frequently found in the understory.
 In fact, English holly was the fourth most abundant non-native species found, outnumbered only by Himalayan blackberry, Scotch broom and English ivy.
 English holly, along with English laurel, was more common in the understory than native conifers.
 Given their findings, it is likely that English holly, along with other invasive non-natives, will be in a much better position to replace Seattle’s aging deciduous trees than our native evergreen trees.
 Seattle Urban Nature ecologist Ella Elman predicts that, if nothing is done, 30 or 40 years from now Seattle’s forests will look dramatically different than they do today.

 More information on distribution, spread, impacts and other issues can be found on the Holly Research and Reports page.